bdjang/litmus-live-2020/README.md

 ## Background

-This repo is a resource for my Litmus Live Week 2020 presentation.
-It contains code samples for horizontal data bars, progress bars, vertical data bars, data tables, and a sample email campaign report.
+This repo contains a PDF file of my Litmus Live Week 2020 presentation slides, a sample email campaign report, and code samples for different types of data visualization for email (horizontal/vertical data bars, data tables, and progress bars).

 ## Additional Resources/Links